Devanvanreenen4/randoms/README.md

 This project is an attempt to solve the below problem.
 A test driven development approach was used in order to work towards a solution.
 There is a basic model within the project that was introduced to start modelling a solution.

 Finding the solution was time boxed to approx 3 hours and therefore not all aspects of the problem was solved, these include:-
-Refactor the calculator to allow specifying the operators as words for example  5 6 + is passed to the program as 5 6 Add and 5 6 - 7 + is passed as 5 6 Subtract 7 Add.
+-Refactor the calculator to allow specifying the operators as words for example  5 6 + is passed to the program as 5 6 Add and 5 6 - 7 + is passed as 5 6 Subtract 7 Add.
-The calculator should support the following operator Factorial (!)
+-The calculator should support the following operator Factorial (!)
+-More focus on the model

 <b>Problem - Calculator special notation</b>